JohnDivi/RegisterAndLogin/README.md

 - Show logged in menu

 #### pickEntriesAction(action)
-- Ask user for action: view, edit, add, delete, and save entries.
+- Ask user for action: ~~view~~, edit, add, delete, and save entries.

 ~~The constructor sets the entries path of users~~ __DONE__